 - Power Rangers Samurai suffers from this, due to Nickelodeon skipping the origin episodes.
 Additionally, it is the first Power Rangers season to do so, as previous seasons start properly with the origin.

 - While the first season of the Game of Thrones TV series eventually gets around to explaining who everyone is and what they're doing, the first episode includes scenes like three young, shirtless, dark-haired men getting shaves and haircuts (i.e., removing their only remaining distinguishing features).
 Little details like their names and the fact that one of them is a prisoner of war from another family aren't mentioned.
 If you can manage to tell the three apart, you'll notice that only one of them actually does anything for several episodes.
-And he's not the most important one.
-Even if you can keep track of everyone's names, the series deliberately averts One Steve Limit just to leave you something else to trip up on.

 - Invoked in Farscape.
 Our hero John Crichton is a regular guy from Earth who gets sucked through a wormhole and ends up in the middle of a huge battle involving numerous alien species, and spends the next several minutes just as confused as we are.